From Santa Fe to Las Cruces, New Mexico debt relief programs save millions of consumers from bankruptcy.

 New Mexico Debt Statistics Let You Understand The Problem

-New debt statistics reveal that New Mexico has the highest amount of credit card debt in the nation, just above Louisiana and West Virginia.
+New debt statistics reveal that New Mexico has the highest credit card debt in the nation, just above Louisiana and West Virginia.
 The average credit card balance for New Mexicans is about $8,300.

 Do you have over $8,300 in credit card debt?
-If the answer is “yes” and you can’t afford to pay more than minimum payments — you’re a perfect candidate for relief, so continue reading.
+If the answer is “yes,” and you can’t afford to pay more than minimum payments — you’re a perfect candidate for relief, so continue reading.

 What’s the solution to credit card debt for consumers in New Mexico?

 There are multiple options

 Debt Settlement New Mexico

-The New Mexico debt settlement program can relieve you of all unsecured debt in under three years.
+You need over $7,500 in unsecured bills to qualify for a settlement program.
+The New Mexico debt settlement program can relieve you of all bills and any collection accounts in around 3-4 years.